 Our five friends in the boat house from the Greenland Institute of Natural Resources in Nuuk invited us to a short trip to Zackenberg in "Aage V. Jensen", where we had time to see the station and Ivar Ytreland's nicely renovated salmon hut.
-The trip proceeded comfort with with recumbent horsepower in the back and 28 knots forward.
-Jens sent a thought to Henning (Sirius 54), who in 1991, as Nanok-man, wandered the distance Zackenberg-Daneborg four times, and a thought to 1992, when we launched out first ship, the aluminium dinghy with 1,5 horses in the back and 2,5 knots forward.
+The trip proceeded with recumbent comfort with horsepower in the back and 28 knots forward.
+Jens sent a thought to Henning (Sirius 54), who in 1991, as Nanok-man, distance wandered the Zackenberg-Daneborg four times, and a thought to 1992, when we launched out first ship, the aluminium dinghy with 1,5 horses in the back and 2,5 knots forward.
 Ah yes - good old days!